tensorflow/tensorflow/tensorflow/contrib/data/README.md

 If you want to receive a signal at the end of each epoch, you can write a training loop that catches the `tf.errors.OutOfRangeError` at the end of a dataset.
-At that point you might collection some statistics (e.g. the validation error) for the epoch.
+At that point you might collect some statistics (e.g. the validation error) for the epoch.

 ```python